HimaniKT/mimo-coding-challenge/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Notes on Lesson completion event

+Once the last lesson is completed the object with properties(lessonId, startTime and endTime) is stored in local storage of browser.

+localStorage.setItem("lessonCompletion", this.lessonCompleted.toString());

+Can be retreived via : localStorage.getItem("lessonCompletion");